digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What is the difference between a unit test and a functional/integration test?
 * What is the purpose of a code style linting tool?

+  Eliminating of simple errors at the stage of writing the code.
+It assures that code formatting is the same for all members of the team.

 #### Performance Questions:

 * What tools would you use to find a performance bug in your code?